Mmat97/TopCityEntertainment/README.md

 **NOTE 2:** A stadium is counted for certain city also when a sport tenant/team from that city owns the stadium

+**NOTE 3:** The stadiums focused on include stadiums that were renovated and/or closed down

-**NOTE 3:** Currently focusing on Football, Soccer and Baseball stadiums.
+**NOTE 4:** Currently focusing on Football, Soccer and Baseball stadiums.
 May add Tennis, Racing, and multi-purpose stadiums in a later version.

 ## Possible Additions
 1. Adding other sources and add more recent and accurate data to the set since Wikipedia can often lack in this.
+2.Focus only on closed down stadiums
-2. Adding data sets on other forms of entertainment
+3. Adding data sets on other forms of entertainment
-3. Displaying data as a bar graph to make it more easier to visualize
+4. Displaying data as a bar graph to make it more easier to visualize
-4. Adding data sets to examine changes under a span of time and not just amounts
+5. Adding data sets to examine changes under a span of time and not just amounts
+6. Add more edge cases in case of altered or deleted data